1-800-571-4646

 OSHA 29 CFR 1910.132 provides general requirements for personal protective equipment and 29 CFR 1910.133 provides requirements for eye and face protection.

-ANSI Z87.1-2003 provides criteria on the description, general requirements, testing, marking, selection, care, and use of personal eye and face protection to minimize or prevent injuries, from such hazards as impact, non-ionizing radiation and chemical type injuries.
-In areas such as occupational and educational environments including, machinery operations, material welding and cutting, chemical handling, assembly operations, and more.
+ANSI Z87+ provides criteria on the description, general requirements, testing, marking, selection, care, and use of personal eye and face protection to minimize or prevent injuries, from such hazards as impact, non-ionizing, radiation and injuries from chemical exposure in occupational and educational environments including, machinery operations, material welding and cutting, chemical handling, assembly operations, and more.

-CSA standard Z94.3-07 applies to eye and face protection used in all occupational and educational operations or processes involving hazards to the eyes or face.
+CSA standard Z94.3 applies to eye and face protection used in all occupational and educational operations or processes involving hazards to the eyes or face.

 Questions about Eye Protection?